Daughter (band)

 Daughter is an English indie folk trio.
-Fronted by North London native Elena Tonra (born 15 January 1990), the band was formed in 2010 after the addition of Swiss guitarist Igor Haefeli and drummer Remi Aguilella from France.
+Fronted by North London native Elena Tonra (born 15 January 1990), the band was formed in 2010 after the addition of American-born Swiss guitarist Igor Haefeli and drummer Remi Aguilella from France.
 They have released four EPs and three albums, and are currently signed to Glassnote (North America) and 4AD (Europe).
 After playing the local London circuit, they toured supporting Ben Howard around Europe and have since played headlining tours around North America, Europe and Australia.

 Biography

 Of Irish–Italian parentage, Elena Tonra was raised in Northwood, London.
 Through her Dublin-born grandfather she experienced traditional Irish music from an early age.
 Her interest in music began when she received a copy of the album Grace by Jeff Buckley.
 After being bullied at school she used writing to "deal emotionally with life".
-Changing schools at the age of 12 had a great impact and since then Tonra writes "about things I feel difficult talking about in adulthood”.
+Changing schools at the age of 12 had a great impact and since then Tonra writes "about things I feel difficult talking about in adulthood".

 Tonra began her career in music by performing acoustic shows under her own name around London.
 She found that this "didn't suit me at all.
 As a musician, I'm self-taught and felt I was restricted by my abilities".
 Haefeli attended one of the acoustic shows that Tonra was performing and found that "she had this power which drew everyone in".
 Originally from Neuchatel, Haefeli also attended London's Institute of Contemporary Music Performance where he met Tonra during a songwriting course.
 They began performing together with Haefeli adding electric guitars.
 After their first demo started word of mouth on the band, Daughter self-released their debut EP, His Young Heart, on 20 April 2011, recorded in Haefeli's bedsit.
 Later that same year, they released another EP, The Wild Youth, on 2 October through artist-led Communion Records.
 The latter EP earned praise from British website For Folk's Sake who described Daughter as "one of the unique sounds in the pop landscape today."
 BBC Radio 1 DJ Huw Stephens also invited them to perform a Maida Vale Session for his show.